Question 46: Are any of the products, associated with this course of cell therapy, genetically modified?

 Report the NMDP Donor ID (e.g., 0000-0000-0).
 This ID is unique for each donor and is assigned by NMDP.
 This information is included on the product label, the paperwork accompanying the product, and within the NMDP search / product documentation.

-Question 41: Registry ID: (not applicable for related donors)
+Question 54: Registry ID (not applicable for related donors)

 Report the non-NMDP unrelated donor ID.
 Examples of non-NMDP donor registries include Australia Bone Marrow Donor Registry and REDOME.
 This ID may be located on the product label, the paperwork accompanying the product, and registry-specific search / product documentation.

-Question 42: Non-NMDP cord blood unit ID: (include related and autologous CBUs)
+Question 55: Non-NMDP cord blood unit ID (include related and autologous CBUs)

 Report the non-NMDP cord blood unit ID.
 Examples of non-NMDP donor registries include St. Louis Cord Blood Bank and StemCyte International Cord Blood Center.
 This ID is often located on the product label, the paperwork accompanying the product, and registry-specific search / product documentation.

 Report if the donor’s date of birth is Known or Unknown.
-If the donor’s date of birth is known, report the date of birth (YYYY-MM-DD).
+If the donor’s date of birth is Known, report the date of birth.

-Indicate the donor’s biological sex as Male, or Female, or Unknown.
-For cord blood units, report the infant donor’s sex.
+Indicate the donor’s sex.
+Sex shall refer to an individual’s immutable biological classification as either male or female.
+Sex is not a synonym for and does not include the concept of gender identity.
+For cord blood units, report the infant’s sex.
 Unknown should be used if the cell therapy product was “off the shelf” and/or the donor sex is not provided.

-Question 50: Specify the total number of products: (per protocol, as part of this course of cellular therapy)
+Question 63: Specify the total number of products (per protocol, as part of this course of cellular therapy)

 Report the total number of products infused per protocol.
 This question is used to make the correct number of Cellular Therapy Product (4003) Forms come due.
 Each product must be part of the protocol and will be given regardless of disease response.